 TOTNES CASTLE

-Originally an 11th century Norman timbered motte, one of the largest in England, overlooking the town and river.
-A stone shell-keep was then built in 1326 with a keep inside.
-By the mid 16th century it was in a poor state of repair, and was not used in the Civil War.
-On one side there is the bailey around which are the remains of the curtain wall.
-Parts of the 13th century town walls still remain.
+It started as an 11th century Norman timbered motte, one of the largest in England, overlooking the town and river.
+A wooden tower was constructed on top of the motte and its stone foundations are still visible.
+A stone shell-keep seventy feet in diameter was then built in 1326 to replace the keep.
+By the mid 16th century the castle was in a poor state of repair, and was not used in the Civil War.
+On the north-west side there is the inner bailey around which are the remains of the curtain wall.

 English Heritage, open all year.